 - 1 stick Gulaman Bar (Agar-Agar of any color)

 - ¼ teaspoon vanilla optional

-Take one gulaman bar and break it into smaller pieces about 3 inches long.
+- Take one gulaman bar and break it into small pieces about 3 inches long.

-Then boil mixture until gulaman melts.
+- Then boil mixture until the gulaman melts.
 Stir once in a while.

 - Add sugar if you like (I don’t).

 - When gulaman is melted, this is the time to add vanilla if you want flavor (I don’t).